FuelCell Energy (FCEL)

 Like with revenue, we analyze EPS over a shorter period to see if we are missing a change in the business.

-In Q4, FuelCell Energy reported EPS at negative $1.44, down from negative $1.25 in the same quarter last year.
-This print missed analysts’ estimates.
+In Q1, FuelCell Energy reported EPS at negative $1.79, up from negative $2.18 in the same quarter last year.
+Despite growing year on year, this print missed analysts’ estimates.
 Over the next 12 months, Wall Street expects FuelCell Energy to improve its earnings losses.
-Analysts forecast its full-year EPS of negative $7.46 will advance to negative $5.32.
+Analysts forecast its full-year EPS of negative $7.41 will advance to negative $4.94.

 9. Cash Is King

-Taking a step back, we can see that FuelCell Energy’s margin dropped by 73.3 percentage points during that time.
-It may have ticked higher more recently, but shareholders are likely hoping for its margin to at least revert to its historical level.
-Almost any movement in the wrong direction is undesirable because it’s already burning cash.
-If the longer-term trend returns, it could signal it’s becoming a more capital-intensive business.
+Taking a step back, we can see that FuelCell Energy’s margin dropped by 41.3 percentage points during that time.
+Almost any movement in the wrong direction is undesirable because it is already burning cash.
+If the trend continues, it could signal it’s becoming a more capital-intensive business.

-11. Key Takeaways from FuelCell Energy’s Q4 Results
+11. Key Takeaways from FuelCell Energy’s Q1 Results

-We were impressed by how significantly FuelCell Energy blew past analysts’ backlog expectations this quarter.
-On the other hand, its revenue missed significantly and its adjusted operating income fell short of Wall Street’s estimates.
-Overall, this was a softer quarter.
-The stock remained flat at $4.68 immediately following the results.
+We were impressed by how significantly FuelCell Energy blew past analysts’ revenue expectations this quarter.
+On the other hand, its EPS and EBITDA fell short of Wall Street’s estimates.
+Overall, this was a weaker quarter.
+The stock traded up 5.2% to $5.47 immediately after reporting.

 12. Is Now The Time To Buy FuelCell Energy?

-FuelCell Energy’s business quality ultimately falls short of our standards.
-Although its revenue growth was exceptional over the last five years and is expected to accelerate over the next 12 months, its declining operating margin shows the business has become less efficient.
+FuelCell Energy isn’t a terrible business, but it doesn’t pass our quality test.
+Although its revenue growth was impressive over the last five years and is expected to accelerate over the next 12 months, its declining operating margin shows the business has become less efficient.
 And while the company’s projected EPS for the next year implies the company’s fundamentals will improve, the downside is its cash profitability fell over the last five years.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.